 - Fabric C (outside layer): 16

-Keep in mind that what order you put your fabrics on the ornament will also change the look.
-Place them next to each other to see which ones work best as the different layers.
+Keep in mind that the order you choose for fabrics on the ornament will also change the look.
+Place them next to each other to see which patterns and colors work best for different layers.

-Before you attach the first square of fabric, you need to find the center of the fabric square.
-To do this, simply fold and crease the fabric in half one way, and then the other way.
+Before you attach the first piece of fabric, you need to find the center of the square.
+To do this, simply fold and crease the fabric in half vertically, then repeat horizontally.
 The point where the creases cross is the exact center of the fabric.

 Put a pin through the wrong side (back side) of the fabric and pin it into the Styrofoam ball.
-The right side will be against the ball now.
+The front side will be against the ball now.

 It may help to use something to hold your Styrofoam ball steady as you attach the fabric squares; consider a small dish that the ball can easily be picked up from and moved around.

 Fold and Pin Your First Square

-Now it's time to make your first fold!
-You'll be repeating this same fold over and over again to cover the ornament.
+Now it's time to make your first fold.
+You'll repeat this same fold over and over again to cover the ornament.
 Here's how:

-- Fold the square you have pinned to the ball down, forming a rectangle.
-The fold will now be on the top.
+- Fold the square you have pinned to the ball upward horizontally, forming a rectangle.
+The fold will now be on the bottom.

-- Fold the top corners in towards the middle to form a triangle.
+- Fold the top corners inward to the middle to form a triangle.

-- Take four pins and place two just on the other side of the bottom middle to hold down the flaps, and one on each of the two outside bottom triangle tips to secure it to the Styrofoam ball.
+- Take four pins and place two just on the other side of the bottom middle to hold the flaps down, then pin one on each of the two outside bottom triangle corners to secure it to the Styrofoam ball.

 Fold and Pin Your Second Square

 Repeat the previous two steps, aligning the bottom of the new fabric square to the top of the first triangle.
-This time, for Step 5, place the pin opposite of the top of your first triangle.
+This time, for Step 5, fold the fabric down toward the top of your first triangle.

-Repeat Step 6 to attach this second fabric triangle.
+Repeat the same pinning pattern (now upside down) to attach the second triangle.
 You'll now have two fabric triangles with the points facing each other.

 Finish the Center of Your Ornament

-Finish the center layer of the ornament by placing your third and fourth fabric squares opposite of each other, following the same method as you used for your first two triangles.
+Finish the center layer of your holiday ornament by placing the third and fourth fabric squares opposite of each other, following the same method as you used for your first two triangles.

-Take the time to line up your triangles and get the top points where they line up as close as possible.
-This will create a cleaner finish to your ornament and will hide any uncovered areas of your Styrofoam ball.
+Take the time to line up your triangles and get the top points as close together as possible.
+This will create a cleaner finish to your ornament and hide any uncovered areas of the Styrofoam ball.

 Begin the Second Fabric Layer

-Take the second fabric that you've chosen for the middle layer and follow Step 5 to find the center.
+Take the second fabric (middle layer) and follow Step 3 to find the center.

-Pin the center of the fabric 1/2-inch down from the top of a first layer triangle, staying on the centerline of that triangle.
+Pin the center of the fabric 1/2-inch down from the top of any first-layer triangle, keeping the center fold lines even.

 Finish the Second Fabric Layer

-Place three more middle fabric squares 1/2-inch down on the center lines of the first layer of triangles.
+Attach three more middle fabric squares 1/2-inch down on the center lines of each original triangle.

-The next four squares you'll want to place at a diagonal to your other middle layer fabric squares.
-Follow the lines that divide the first layer of triangles and pin on that line, 1/2-inch down from the center.
+Next, place four new squares at a diagonal to the other middle-layer triangles.
+Pin new triangles on the lines that divide the first layer 1/2-inch down from the center.